The University of Wisconsin Press

 “The testimony of a survivor of the Sobibór extermination camp is extraordinarily important because of the circumstances that it recounts.
 But it is really the personality of the author and his narrative talent that make it very special.”—Jan T. Gross, Princeton University

-Philip (Fiszel) Bialowitz is a retired jeweler who has spoken in North America and Europe about his experience at Sobibór, including testifying at several war crimes trials, most recently at the German trial of John Demjanjuk in 2010.
-He lives in New York.
+Philip (Fiszel) Bialowitz (1925–2016) was a retired jeweler.
+He frequently spoke in North America and Europe about his experience at Sobibór, including testifying at several war crimes trials, most recently at the German trial of John Demjanjuk in 2010.

 Joseph Bialowitz is Philip’s son.
 He is an environmental manager and Holocaust lecturer who lives in California.